ChristianMct/helium-artifacts/README.md

  - [Python 3.x](https://www.python.org/downloads/)
  - `make`

+The following Python packages are also required:
+ - `docker`
+ - `paramiko`

  An Ansible playbook is provided to setup servers from SSH.
+[Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) must be installed on your local system in order to use it.

 ### Running locally
 1. Clone the artifact repository: `git clone https://github.com/ChristianMct/helium-artifacts && cd helium-artifacts`